nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 ## Who is involved?

 * The Source Supplier  - who provide the data extract from the existing system
-* The Target Supplier - who visit the practice and import the data into a test system
+* The Target Supplier - who import the data into a test system and visit the practice help them prepare for the data checking phase
 * The practice staff - who test the data and in the test system
 * The Delivery Partner (such as a Commissioning Support Unit) - who support the practice and work with the suppliers (the level of support available can vary by region)

-## Preparation

-The following activities should have been completed in advance…

-* The data extract has been requested from the existing supplier in advance ([see Pre-migration tasks](/prm-practice-migration/guide/pre-migration-tasks#request-data-extract))
-* The practice has identified the patient records matching criteria provided by the Target Supplier for testing ([see Pre-migration tasks](/prm-practice-migration/guide/pre-migration-tasks#data-checking-prep))
-* Rooms have been booked for initial data production meetings, training and data checking activities

 ## Setup access to the new system